tf-coreml/tf-coreml/README.md

 how to use this converter.

 More specifically, provide these as CoreML converter inputs:
-- path to the frozen pb file to be converted
+- path to the frozen .pb graph file to be converted
 - path where the .mlmodel should be written
 - a list of output tensor names
 - a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully determined in the frozen .pb file (e.g. contains `None` or `?`)

-Note that the frozen .pb file can be obtained from the checkpoint files by using `tensorflow.python.tools.freeze_graph` utility.
+Note that the frozen .pb file can be obtained from the checkpoint and graph def files by using the `tensorflow.python.tools.freeze_graph` utility.
-For details of freezing TF graphs, please refer to TensorFlow documentation.
+For details of freezing TF graphs, please refer to TensorFlow documentation and the notebooks in directory `examples` in this repo.

 e.g.: